Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Introduction

 A convolution-based semantics of separation logic has been investigated in a previous article~\cite{DongolGS15}.
 It provides further evidence for the universality of the convolution-based approach to modal and substructural logics outlined.
 For all applications considered, it suffices to specify an appropriate ternary relation on the fundamental objects considered.
 These could be intervals, resources as in separation logic, linear logic or biological modelling~\cite{PaunRS09}, threads of concurrent programs~\cite{HMSW11} or even operators representing measurements on quantum systems~\cite{FoulisB94}.
 Often, these relations arise from equations over partial semigroups or monoids, and from constructions over these.
-The lifting to convolution algebras is then generic, and it may yield qualitative assertion algebras corresponding to substructural or modal logics, or else quantitative algebras, for instance of weights or probabilities.
+The lifting to convolution algebras is then generic, and it may yield qualitative assertion algebras corresponding to substructural or modal logics, or else quantitative algebras, for instance of weights or probabilities---for separation logics, interval temporal logics, duration calculi and beyond.
 A series of additional examples can be found in~\cite{DongolHS16}.

 The main results of this article have been formalised and verified with the Isabelle/HOL proof assistant. \refsec{sec:isabelle} contains a brief overview of this implementation.
 The complete Isabelle code and a corresponding proof document can be found online~\cite{DongolGHS17} in the Archive of Formal Proofs~\cite{AFP}.
 Due to this, we show only a few proofs in the article; cross references between the theorems in the article and Isabelle proofs in the Archive of Formal Proofs can be found in Appendix~\ref{S:crossref}.
 A typical lifting result based on convolution, similar to Theorems \ref{P:bmod-lifting} and \ref{P:weak-quantale-lifting}, can be found in~\cite{DongolHS16}.
 The generalised proofs in this article are similar and provide little further insight.